Caboose-Chengkun-Liao/CS105_Final_Project/README.md

 In your compiler, press `Ctrl+Shift+X` to open the extensions bar.
 You'll find a search bar on top of it.

 ![image](vsc_searchbar.png)

+Type `Jupyter` in the search bar.
+Find the first extension in the list (the one with only 'Jupyter' as topic).